-The minimum daily tariff covers the following:
+The Minimum Daily Tariff/Package used to covers the following:

 - Shared rooms at a three star hotel.
 If you are a solo travelers you will get a room all for yourself.
 Hence the additional supplement of USD 40 per day.